bryanagamk/laravel-monitoring/API-MONITORING.md

 # 🔍 Third Party API Health Monitoring

-Dokumentasi lengkap untuk sistem monitoring kesehatan third-party API (DummyJSON).
-Sistem ini memantau availability, performance, dan response time dari external API secara real-time.
+Complete documentation for the third-party API health monitoring system (DummyJSON).
+This system monitors availability, performance, and response time of external APIs in real-time.

 ## 📋 Overview